natefanaro/k8s-base/README.md

     # Run the kubeadm join command that kubeadm init gave you after setting up weave
     # The command looks something like this
     sudo kubeadm join --token <token> <node01 ip>:6443 --discovery-token-ca-cert-hash sha256:<hash>

+    # Print out the join command above again when needed (new nodes)
+    kubeadm token create --print-join-command

 Now you should be done.
 If you run `kubectl get nodes` on the first node you can see a list of all three nodes.
 It may take a minute for them to all be in a ready state.